What is the Best Lubricant for Door Locks?

 Is lithium grease better than regular grease?

 Most lubricating greases (5 to 10%) are ten to fifteen percent thickener, eighty to ninety percent base oil, and performance additives.
 The lubricant market size is estimated at 2.38 billion British pounds and includes lithium/lithium complexes, calcium sulfonate, clay-based lubricants, and polyurea-based lubricants.
 Lithium-based greases have a market share of more than 75% and are the most popular worldwide.
-There were always efforts to rationalize and reduce the number of greases from either a buying or logistical perspective.
+There were always efforts to rationalize and reduce the grease from either a buying or logistical perspective.
 However, several kinds of greases might be required in a specific facility.
 Multi-purpose greases could have been developed as a result of this trend.

 Where Should You Not Use Lithium Grease?